AkhilaSrinagula/13-Object-Relational-Mapping/README.md

 # Description

 This is a back end application for a e-commerce website that uses the latest technologies.
-Built using MySQL2, Express, Sequelize and dotenv.
+Built with MySQL2, Express, Sequelize and dotenv.

 # Installation